 - Students who have earned 12 credit hours of concurrent enrollment classes may be eligible to take a fifth year of high school consisting of all college classes through the Ascent program.

 PSD College Credit Programs

-Prepare for the placement tests by visiting these websites:
+Prepare for the placement tests by visiting: